Distribution of the Assets of a Deceased Person’s Estate

 Depending on the provision of the will, there will be times when the testator directs that the income from an asset be given to beneficiary (A) for certain years, before it is passed to beneficiary (B).
 In this “implied trust” situation, the trustee has the responsibility to ensure that the subsequent beneficiaries who take the assets do not suffer adversely as a result of this holding.

-Peter wanted to give Jane, his child, a landed property on his death through his will.
+Peter wanted to give Jane, his child, a landed property upon his death through his will.
 Shortly before Peter’s death, the landed property was acquired by the state to develop an MRT line.
 Should the compensation given by the state on the landed property be given to Jane?
 The answer is no, unless there is a specific provision in the will providing for this contingency.
 This is a classic example of ademption.

 Ademption is a term used in the law of wills to determine what happens when property bequeathed under a will is no longer in the testator’s estate at the time of the testator’s death.